 The name Passover is symbolic of the Angel of Death “passing over” the Jewish homes while killing the first born of the Egyptians, the last of the Ten Plagues before Pharaoh let the Jews go.

 During Passover Jews refrain from eating chametz, food with leavening such as bread, cookies, or pasta.
 Before Passover begins, families will clean their homes to clear out the chametz.
 Check out the stories, Izzy the Whiz and Passover McClean. and Company's Coming to learn more.

 During Passover, you'll probably eat matzah, a cracker-like bread substitute representing the bread that didn’t have time to rise when the Jews fled Egypt.
-Find some of our favorite matzah recipes here.
+Learn to make your own matzah.

 The seder, held on the first one or two nights of the holiday, consists of a festive meal, the retelling of the Exodus story, and several other rituals and traditions, like finding the afikomen (a piece of matzah hidden during the ceremony), singing songs like "Dayenu," and opening the door symbolically for the prophet Elijah.

 During the seder, families will read from the Haggadah to tell the story of Passover and pass down the traditions and lessons of the story to their children, relatives, and friends.
 In Hebrew, Haggadah means "telling."
 This book is basically a guide for the seder and includes prayers, blessings, songs, and information for how the seder should be performed.
 Families everywhere add their own personal touches to make the script of the Haggadah their own.

 During the seder, a special seder plate is adorned with symbolic foods that illustrate the story.
 Watch the video below to learn more: